Ledgerback/DGSF/daoindex/01 WorkingDraft/03 Theoretical Background.md

 In doing so, DAOs show that these alternative forms of organizing are viable models against the traditional BigTech model of venture-backed startup, and should assist in providing institutional infrastructure for aligning human values with innovation trajectories or technological progress, to avoid the social harms associated with BigTech.

-The Web3 ethos is (refer to ethereum whitepaper)
+The Web3 ethos is (refer to ethereum whitepaper) (can just say that it is implied from the principles?)

 [^1]: https://otherinter.net/research/three-body-problem/#three-body-regulatory-problems
 [^2]: https://www.youtube.com/watch?v=BhylbfQPdKg